 For every minute that CPR and the use of an AED is delayed the Cardiac Arrest victim’s chance of surviving drops by up to 10% for every minute.

-On average, the life of a typical lithium battery in an AED will last about 4 years.
-All AED’s will have an indicator reflecting that the AED battery is operational such as a intermittent green or red light, a check mark or an OK indicator.
+On average, the life of a typical lithium battery in an AED will last about 4-7 years.
+All AED’s will have an indicator reflecting that the AED battery is operational such as an intermittent green or red light, a check mark or an OK indicator.
 AED’S should be within 1.5 minutes from any potential cardiac arrest victim.